 You’ll never get bored in the East Village.
 Tompkins Square Park’s renovation in the early ‘90s brought the 10.5-acre park back to life.
 The green space is a gorgeous retreat for denizens and dogs alike.
 The dog park –– the first in New York City –– is a Manhattan favorite, particularly during the Annual Tompkins Square Halloween Dog Parade, which hosts the largest dog Halloween party in the country.

-In addition, the East Village is known for its array of community gardens.
+Also, the East Village is known for its array of community gardens.
 If you wander through the enclave, you’ll undoubtedly stumble upon several, if not many on your travels.

 East River Park, which extends from Montgomery Street downtown to East 12th Street, is fantastic for running and biking.
 Or, relax by the water and take in the breathtaking views of the East River.